What is Coeliac Disease?

 It’s quite common for people with Coeliac Disease to be misdiagnosed with Irritable Bowel Syndrome as some of the symptoms can be quite similar.
 People with Coeliac Disease can suffer with diarrhoea and urgency, bloating and abdominal pains.

+There is no cure for the condition, however it can be controlled relatively well by following a strict gluten-free diet – see our Treatments page for more information.
 To find out about treatments for Coeliac Disease and further resources, click the links above to navigate to the pages.

 Coeliac UK have a lot of information and support for people living with coeliac disease, from diagnosis to treatment and diet advice.